 University of Massachusetts Lowell (UML)

-This MEd program emphasizes research-based pedagogy and an action research capstone, carried out in the student’s own school or workplace.
+This 30-credit, non-licensure program emphasizes research-based pedagogy and concludes with an action research capstone completed in the student’s own school or workplace.

 Highlighted Program: MEd in Curriculum & Instruction